Hidden Histories

 Vision and Graphics

 Virtual characters are digital humans that can talk, move and interact, and they are important for entertainment, training and education.
-The main goal of the ICT Vision & Graphics Lab (VGL) is to make these characters look as realistic as possible, including lighting them in a way that looks natural.
-To achieve this, VGL uses their award-winning “Light Stage” technology, developed at ICT, to create high-quality visual details.
-VGL also works with major film companies like Sony Pictures Imageworks and WETA Digital.
+The main goal of the ICT Vision & Graphics Lab is to make these characters look as realistic as possible, including lighting them in a way that looks natural.
+To achieve this, the Vision & Graphics Lab uses its award-winning “Light Stage” technology, developed at ICT, to create high-quality visual details.
+The lab also works with major film companies like Sony Pictures Imageworks and WETA Digital.

 Generating Synthetic Data for Machine Learning Pane Image 4